-Mississauga Catholic elementary teacher, Nadia Shoufani, suspended with pay for spewing anti-Israel rhetoric at the 2016 Al-Quds Day hatefest had urged attendees to “support the resistance (against Israel) in any form imaginable” in her You Tube video where she also expressed “glory to the martyrs” — including a member of a known terrorist organization who smashed the head of a four-year-old Israeli girl on beach rocks.
+Mississauga Catholic elementary teacher, Nadia Shoufani, temporarily suspended with pay for spewing anti-Israel rhetoric at the 2016 Al-Quds Day hatefest had urged attendees to “support the resistance (against Israel) in any form imaginable.”
+On her Facebook account she also expressed “glory to the martyrs” — including a member of a known terrorist organization who smashed the head of a four-year-old Israeli girl on beach rocks.

 In her al-Meshwar article, she contends that despite the “racist discrimination” to which she’s been exposed, they (her Zionist oppressors) “did not succeed in breaking the power of resistance” within her.

 Shoufani ended her lengthy article by vowing to continue to expose “the crimes of the occupation” and to continue the work of “boycotting, imposing sanctions and divesting from the usurper Zionist entity.”

 She also makes it quite clear that she will not stop quoting the words of Ghassan Kanafani, a leader of the Popular Front for the Liberation of Palestine, defined by the Canadian government as a banned terrorist group.

 In 2016, keynote Al Quds speaker, Ali Mallah, stated that